AdamTakvam/DrBash/README.md

 * lib : These scripts are intended to be sourced by other scripts in order to provide library-like functionality.

-* snippets : Examples of how to do certain things, how to call the modules, or just neat bash tricks.
-The code in here is inttended for copy/paste usage.

-* installers : If a script has an external dependency on a package that does not exist in the main Debian repo, then t:noh ihere should be a script in here that you can run to install that dependency.
-For the most part, the scripts in here should just add third-party repos so that you can then just `apt-get install` what you need.

 # Executable Scripts

 To get you oriented, here is a brief overview of the most significant scripts in this repo.
 Other scripts you may encounter should be used with caution as they may be extremely niche or simply old and poorly maintained.
 Nonetheless, they should all print a help page when invoked with a '-h'.
 So either start there or start by just cracking them open and peeking at what is inside, whichever suits you better.